-Sustainable Engineering Internships
+Sustainable Engineering Internship

+Project overview: How do power, water, and sanitation systems on a small island help us understand larger issues in sustainability?
 The unique location and nature of Appledore Island and Shoals Marine Laboratory provide an unparalleled opportunity for engineering students.
-This paid internship enables up to four interns to work side-by-side with SML staff and a variety of professional engineers to address the engineering challenges encountered when operating and maintaining electrical, drinking water, wastewater management, and salt water systems on a remote island.
-Interns are expected to deliver a public presentation and written report with recommendations for improvements and/or changes to existing infrastructure based on specific project assignments.
+This paid internship enables up to four interns to work side-by-side with SML staff and a variety of professional engineers to address the engineering challenges encountered when operating and maintaining electrical, drinking water, wastewater management, and saltwater systems on a remote island.
+Interns are expected to deliver a public presentation (Shoals Sustainability Symposium) and written report with recommendations for improvements and/or changes to existing infrastructure based on specific project assignments.

 - Evaluate the effectiveness of SML’s recent LED lighting installations.

-- Evaluate the performance of a newly installed salt water pumping system.
+- Evaluate the performance of a newly installed saltwater pumping system.

 - Work with professional engineers from a groundwater consulting company to help SML find alternative freshwater sources.

 - Research and recommend a reverse osmosis system that can be powered using excess solar energy in order to supplement SML’s drinking water supply.